-To compute the fundamental gap, we solved the many-body problem in the cluster using Lanczos exact diagonalization as implemented in the quanty package\cite{Haverkort2012}.
+To compute the fundamental gap, we solved the many-body problem in the cluster using Lanczos exact diagonalization as implemented in the Quanty package\cite{Haverkort2012}.
 The Coulomb interaction in Eq.~(\ref{diagonal}) was parametrized in terms of Slater integrals.
 For Cu we used the values corresponding to the Racah parameters of Ref.~\citenum{Eskes1990}.
 For Ag we took the values corresponding to the Racah paramters of Ref.~\citenum{Tjeng1990} for $F^2 $ and $F^4 $ and took $F^0$ to be larger in view of the reduced screening expected in a fluoride with respect to an oxide~\cite{Gawraczynski2019}.
 Table~\ref{par_table} shows the resulting fundamental gap for the various parameters chosen.
-Both for AgF$_2$ and La$_2$CuO$_4$ the parameters that fit well the $d-d$-transitions (labeled Local) correspond to $E_{gap}$ smaller that the one measured with optics.
-The effect is much stronger in AgF$_2$ which requires a quite small CT parameter to fit the $d-d$-transitions and yet has a larger experimental $E_{gap}$ than cuprates.
-We argue that the difference in $\Delta$ needed to fit optics (labeled Non-local) and RIXS (Local) reflects interactions beyond the purely local ones considered in Eq.~(\ref{diagonal}).
-In particular, adding a nearest neighbor repulsion between $p$ and $d$ orbitals, $U_{pd}$, renormalizes $\Delta$ in a different way for local (intra-cluster) and nonlocal (inter-cluster) CT excitations as shown schematically in Fig.~\ref{fig:ct}.
-In the ionic limit, the effective $\Delta$ for local excitations ($d^9\rightarrow d^{10}\underline L$) is $\Delta^{loc}=\Delta_0+U_{pd}$ while it enters as $\Delta^{nl}=\Delta_0+2U_{pd}$ in the nonlocal excitations that define the fundamental gap.
-Here we define the difference of one-hole diagonal energies in the absence of Coulomb interactions, $\Delta_0=\bar\epsilon_p^0-\bar\epsilon_d^0$ and bar indicates average over the multiplet.
-Taking the difference of the first and second column $\Delta$ for each material, this implies a $U_{pd}\approx 0.5\pm 0.2 $ eV for cuprates (consistent with the accepted value) and $U_{pd}\approx 1.5\pm 0.5$ eV for AgF$_2$ a value much higher than cuprates.
+Both for AgF$_2$ and La$_2$CuO$_4$ the parameters that fit well the $dd$ transitions (labeled Local) correspond to $E_{gap}$ smaller than the one measured with optics.
+The effect is much stronger in AgF$_2$ which requires a quite small CT parameter to fit the $dd$ transitions and yet has a larger experimental $E_{\mathrm{gap}}$ than cuprates.